A massive list of all the best and most essential accessories and gear for the Canon RP.

 Expert Shield Cannon SL3 Screen Protector

 Expert Shield is the best brand of screen protectors and they provide a few nice options.
-Crystal Clear, Glass or Anti-Glare.
+Crystal Clear, Glass, or Anti-Glare.
 Crystal Clear is the lightweight screen protector that you’re used to.
 It protects from simple scratches and dings.
 The Glass screen protectors are a little thicker and they protect from bigger hits and scratches.
 Anti-glare is great for reducing reflections, but it does degrade the colors and contrast a little. |

 Best Batteries Canon RP & Third-Party

-The Canon LP-E17 is the official batteries for the Canon RP.
+Canon LP-E17 Official BatteriesThe Canon LP-E17 is the official battery for the Canon RP.
 This is the same battery used in the entry-level DSLRs like the Canon SL3.
 The RP is a mirrorless camera and will use a bit more power than you’re used to if you’re coming from DSLRs so you may want more than one.
 If you like using official batteries this is going to be the best battery you can buy.
-But since the camera does come with one battery, you can safely use third-party batteries as your backups. |
+However, since the camera comes with one battery, you can safely use third-party batteries as your backups. |

 Best Memory Cards

 I’ve tested all the most popular UHS-I and UHS-II memory cards in the new Canon RP.
-This will take UHS-II memory cards, and because the camera shots at such a slow frame rate, you can get a bottomless buffer with UHS-II cards.
+This will take UHS-II memory cards, and because the camera shots are at such a slow frame rate, you can get a bottomless buffer with UHS-II cards.
 In other words, you can shoot continuously forever at the fastest frame rate the RP offers.
-But of course, for casual shooting UHS-I cards are totally fine.
+But of course, for casual shooting, UHS-I cards are totally fine.

 Canon RP Cases & Straps

-ThinkTank Mirrorless Mover
+Think Tank Mirrorless Mover

-Check out the Mirrorless Mover bags, they come in several different sizes ad colors at different prices which are all very affordable.
+Check out the Mirrorless Mover bags, they come in several different sizes and colors at different prices which are all very affordable.
 The 5 might be too small for the RP unless you’re just packing the body and no lens, or you could fit just a small lens in it.
 The 20 should allow you to pack the camera with a lens.
 This all depends on what lenses you end up going with though.

 |